imontaine/ProductSync/README.md

 # Webhook URL
 WEBHOOK_URL=https://example.com/webhook

-The env file is set to be placed outside the directory in a folder named /config
+Please create a .env file with the above variables and place it in a folder named /config outside the project directory.
+The folder structure should be as follows:

 config/
 │   └── .env
 project/
 │   └── main.php
-    └── composer.json
+│   └── composer.json